27network/.github/profile/README.md

 [fdf](https://codeberg.org/27/fdf) - Wireframing 101, where parsing a file properly and getting a window to not leak are the hardest parts.

 [philosophers](https://codeberg.org/27/philosophers) - Pondering about the crucial state of our existence... or whether or not we can eat spaghetti apparently.
-[minishell](https://codeberg.org/27/minishell) - A shell, but in a (small) form-factor!
+[minishell](https://github.com/27network/minishell) - *(not migrated)* A shell, but in a (small) form-factor!
 Built with love, passion, and a whole lot of cocaine.

 [cpp-modules](https://codeberg.org/27/cpp-modules) - Because C wasn't painful enough.
-[rt](https://codeberg.org/27/rt) - A raytracer in C using a cursed graphics library and a severe lack of math knowledge
+[rt](https://github.com/27network/rt) - *(not migrated)* A raytracer in C using a cursed graphics library and a severe lack of math knowledge

 ## Post common-core